MrR0807/Notes/understanding-parquet-file.md

 In order to efficiently find the value for a particular key in the database, we need a different data structure: an index.
 The general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.
 If you want to search the same data in several different ways, you may need several different indexes on different parts of the data[1].

 An index is an additional structure that is derived from the primary data.
-Many data‐ bases allow you to add and remove indexes, and this doesn’t affect the contents of the database; it only affects the performance of queries.
+Many databases allow you to add and remove indexes, and this doesn’t affect the contents of the database; it only affects the performance of queries.
 Maintaining additional structures incurs overhead, especially on writes.
 For writes, it’s hard to beat the performance of simply appending to a file, because that’s the simplest possible write operation.
 Any kind of index usually slows down writes, because the index also needs to be updated every time data is written[1].